-Step-up transformer is a transformer which raises the voltage of the secondary side (winding) of the transformer to the primary side (winding).
+Step-up transformer is an electric device that raises the voltage of the secondary side (winding) to the primary side (winding).
 A transformer is a static device that is used to step up voltage and step down the voltage.
 Power remains the same on the primary side and the secondary side of the transformer.
 As we know, the frequency also stays the same but 180 degrees out of phase from supply frequency.

 Read More About Transformer: